FailAcademy/learning/adp-london/_slides/week-03/02-rest.md

 ## Challenge 3: REST

-Which of the following will we need, and for what purpose?
+For our Pokemon app, which of the following will we need and why?

 ###/pokemon
 GET